-"Furthermore, you don't make enough money to make all of this worthwhile.
+"Furthermore, you don't make enough money to convince yourself that any of this is worthwhile.
 You haven't joined the search for a new asset class, nor have you innovated a new commodity at virtually zero cost.
-You're surviving, not living.
-No matter what the stats say.
+You're surviving, not living, no matter what the stats say.
 Lacking any sense of ambition, your actions are a net drag on the economy.
-I don't suppose this device has fixed any of that."
+I don't suppose this crude device has fixed any of that."